-The area is considered in some sources to be one of the cradles of European viticulture.
-Viticulture dates back to the Phoenicians, Greeks and Romans.
-There was cultivated viticulture in Illyria as early as the 8th century BC.
+The state is located in south-eastern Europe on the Balkan Peninsula.
+It borders Montenegro and Kosovo to the north, northern Macedonia to the east and Greece to the south.
+The western border is formed by the coasts of the Adriatic and Ionian Seas.
+The area is considered one of the cradles of European viticulture.
+This goes back to the Phoenicians, Greeks and Romans.
+Cultivated viticulture existed in Illyria as early as the 8th century BC.
 Early Roman authors mention the introduction of a high-yielding Illyrian grape variety to Italy.
 Greek colonies were founded in the 7th century BC.
 Around 350 BC, an independent kingdom of Illyria was established.
 In the middle of the 2nd century BC, the kingdom was conquered by the Romans and became the province of Illyricum around 30 BC.
 From the end of the 4th century AD it then belonged to the Byzantine Empire for many centuries.
 From the beginning of the 16th century until independence in 1912, it was under Turkish rule.
 During this time, viticulture was insignificant due to the prohibition of alcohol.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten

 Fachjournalistin, Lektorin und Verkosterin, Wien